PathologyDataScience/triteia/README.md

 # Inference <a name="inference"></a>

-Inference with a hosted model is done using the `InferenceRunner` class.
-A single instance of this class is intended to submit requests for one model hosted on one server.
-It consumes data from a simple iterator that emits data/metadata pairs.
-For performance a typical session will create instances using multiprocessing to parallelize reading and preprocessing.
-See the example notebook for details.
+Inference is performed using `inference.inference`.
+This function consumes data from a simple iterator that emits data/metadata pairs.
 For single input models, data is provided as a numpy array.
 For multi-input models, data is provided as a dict of key value pairs linking numpy arrays to model input names (visible from `Model.get_config()`).

-The InferenceRunner can apply preprocessing functions to data after loading and prior to inference by passing a callable to the `pre` argument.
+`inference` can apply preprocessing functions to data after loading and prior to inference by passing a callable to the `pre` argument.

 > **Note:** For multi-input models all inputs are required to uniform batch dimensions.
+Duplicate singleton values where necessary to satisfy this requirement.

 # Developer guide <a name="developer-guide"></a>